Black hole mass function shift in proto-stellar-clusters driven by gas accretion: Physical model

 \subsection{BH generation}

-We generate the BH population stochastically assigning as the BH-IMF a Salpeter mass function \citep{2019ApJ...878L...1P} with power exponent equal to $2.37$.
-We want to evaluate the shift of the BH-IMF to higher mass values, that is why we want to have a definite power exponent for the BH-IMF, which we can directly compare to the shifted BHMF after the gas gets depleted (at our fixed $99\%$ threshold).
-For the BH-IMF we assume a minimum BH mass $5{\rm M}\odot$ and a maximum BH mass which depends on the metallicity, that is $55 {\rm M}\odot$ for low metallicity, $45 {\rm M}\odot$ for subsolar metallicity and $33 {\rm M}\odot$ for solar metallicity.
-These values are extracted from the ZAMS vs BH mass figure 2 of \cite{2017MNRAS.470.4739S} which includes PPISN and PISN.
+We generated the BH population stochastically, assigning as the BH IMF a Salpeter mass function \citep{2019ApJ...878L...1P} with a power exponent equal to $2.37$.
+We want to evaluate the shift of the BH IMF to higher mass values, which is why we want to have a definite power exponent for the BH IMF, which we can directly compare to the shifted BHMF after the gas gets depleted (at our fixed $99\%$ threshold).
+For the BH IMF, we assumed a minimum BH mass of $5{\rm M}\odot$ and a maximum BH mass that depends on the metallicity; that is, $55 {\rm M}\odot$ for low metallicity, $45 {\rm M}\odot$ for subsolar metallicity, and $33 {\rm M}\odot$ for solar metallicity.
+These values were extracted from the zero-age main sequence (ZAMS) progenitor versus BH mass figure 2 of \cite{2017MNRAS.470.4739S}, which includes PPISN and PISN.
 For completeness, we reproduce this data here, in our Figure \ref{fig:mass_BH_ZAMS}.
-We assign a ZAMS mass to each BH based on Figure \ref{fig:mass_BH_ZAMS} and if several possible ZAMS exist we assign also a probability assuming a stellar Kroupa IMF as described in section \ref{sec:SN}.
-Then, each BH enters the simulation at its own moment of time equal to the lifetime of the ZAMS progenitor assigned to it.
+We assigned a ZAMS mass to each BH based on Figure \ref{fig:mass_BH_ZAMS} and if several possible ZAMSs existed we also assigned a probability assuming a stellar Kroupa IMF as is described in section \ref{sec:SN}.
+Then, each BH entered the simulation at its own moment of time equal to the lifetime of the ZAMS progenitor assigned to it.